• Skip to primary navigation

 In addition to the traditional tent and RV camping sites available in Dinosaur Provincial Park, there are also seven comfort camping tents available from June to October!

-The comfort camping sites are located apart from the main campground and offer riverfront or park views, private decks, beds, bar fridges, and electrical outlets for some additional comforts.
+The comfort camping sites are located apart from the main campground and offer riverfront or park views, private decks, beds, bar fridges, and electrical outlets for some additional comfort.
 The cabins can house a maximum of 4 people and the only things you need to bring are bedding and your own kitchen equipment (pots, pans, plates, cutlery, etc).
 For easy reference, Alberta Parks has put together a full list of what to bring while comfort camping in Dinosaur Provincial Park.

 Things to do at Dinosaur Provincial Park in Summer